MelihEkinci/computer_vision/Box_Detection/README.md

 - Incorporating additional features or constraints to improve the accuracy of box detection and dimension estimation.
 - Extending the algorithm to work with other types of depth sensors or point cloud data.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

-- The example datasets used in this project were provided as part of the Computer Vision course at [University Name].
+- The example datasets used in this project were provided as part of the Computer Vision course at FAU.
 - The RANSAC implementation is based on the pseudocode provided in the lecture slides.